 4. Don’t try to control things

 You have to let go to some extent.
-Your partner would have what’s available for lunch at the office cafeteria and they cannot always stick to the healthy salad you made for them at home.
+Your partner’s going to have what’s available for lunch at the office cafeteria and they cannot always stick to the healthy salad you made for them at home.
 Accept that and stop fretting.
 You will be a happier person.

-Once apart, let the empty spaces around you feed the relationship instead of making each other feel claustrophobic.
-Find new hobbies or activities to enjoy your own company and keep yourself occupied and get closer to your friends, now that you have the time.
+When you’re thinking about how to make a long-distance relationship work, perhaps adding more space to the distance between you two might be at the bottom of your list.
+But once apart, let the empty spaces around you feed the relationship instead of making each other feel claustrophobic.
+Find new hobbies or activities to enjoy your own company.
+Keep yourself occupied and get closer to your friends now that you have the time.
 Use this distance to grow as an individual.